 BMW R1100s Review and Photos by George Ihring

 I came across the BMW r1100s which, as a boy, I had up on my wall as a poster.
-I remember how tall it looked thinking if I would ever be big enough to ride it.
+At the time the promo colour way a bright canary yellow and I remember how tall it looked thinking if I would ever be big enough to ride it.
 Not that I could now be described as a towering guy, but tall enough for the r1100s!

 Just as attractive in the flesh, I was just hoping it ran as well as it looked.
 After a quick press of the starter, I was greeted by a deep mellow boxer growl.
 Then a quick spin around central Albury confirmed the bike ran sweet.
 Paperwork sorted, money transferred and I was on my way.
 Quick thanks to Blacklocks BMW, Albury who made this possible.

 The maiden voyage of 800kms in one afternoon.
 Albury to Sydney via Snowy mountains.
 It would be a good time to mention that it was mid-July and cold.
 Sunny but still plenty chilli at 4 degrees and 3 pm.
 The new first lady, unfortunately, was not equipped with heated grips like my newer BMW’s.
 I noticed this only when I was in the mountains pictured below.

 Coming straight off the K1300r, the r1100s was obviously dating a bit.
 Can’t hold that against the old girl, running on 15 years of age and looking the same as the day she rolled off the assembly line.
 The older boxer did vibrate a little more than the K1300r, and the sideways pull when revving in neutral was a little odd at first.

 Compared to the feature-crammed k1300, this BMW r1100s was a very basic bike.
 That did add to the charm.
 There is something nice about having only two dials – speed and revs.
 That’s it.
 Add to that, the black and yellow dash, and it did look very retro indeed.